The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer for their constructive and useful suggestions.
+DC and AP thank Joey Braspenning for useful comments on the paper.
 DC is a fellow of the International Max Planck Research School for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD) and, together with AP, acknowledges funding from the European Union (ERC, COSMIC-KEY, 101087822, PI: Pillepich).
 DN acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG) through an Emmy Noether Research Group (grant number NE 2441/1-1).

 The TNG-Cluster simulation suite has been executed on several machines: with compute time awarded under the TNG-Cluster project on the HoreKa supercomputer, funded by the Ministry of Science, Research and the Arts Baden-Württemberg and by the Federal Ministry of Education and Research; the bwForCluster Helix supercomputer, supported by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG; the Vera cluster of the Max Planck Institute for Astronomy (MPIA), as well as the Cobra and Raven clusters, all three operated by the Max Planck Computational Data Facility (MPCDF); and the BinAC cluster, supported by the High Performance and Cloud Computing Group at the Zentrum für Datenverarbeitung of the University of Tübingen, the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 37/935-1 FUGG.
 The material is based upon work supported by NASA under award number 80GSFC24M0006.